owncloud/web/docs/backend-oc10.md

 ## Running Web

 - if running from source, make sure to [build Web]({{< ref "./building.md" >}}) first
-- run by launching a rollup dev server `yarn serve`
+- run by launching a rollup dev server `pnpm serve`
 - when working on the Web code, rollup will recompile the code automatically

 ## Running acceptance tests